microsoftgraph/microsoft-graph-docs-contrib/includes/data-connect-quickstart-06.md

 1. Open a browser and go to your [Azure portal](https://portal.azure.com/#home).

 1. Sign in to the portal using an account with an [Application Administrator](/entra/identity/role-based-access-control/permissions-reference#application-administrator) or [Application Developer](/entra/identity/role-based-access-control/permissions-reference#application-developer) role.
-Ensure that you are signed-in with your developer account that has privileges to create Azure resources within your subscription.
+Ensure that you're signed-in with your developer account that has privileges to create Azure resources within your subscription.

 1. On the left pane, select **Create a resource**.